 As this demerits point chart shows, demerits range from two (2) to seven (7) points, depending on the seriousness of the offence.

-2. Exactly How Long Demerit Points Stay on Your Record (When do Demerit Points Expire?)
+2. How Long Do Demerit Points Stay on Your Record? (and When Do They Expire?)

 Scratching your head, wondering “how long do demerits last in Alberta?”

 The short answer is, demerits last for 2 years on your driving record in Alberta.
 Demerit points in Alberta operate on a revolving basis; this means that demerit points do not last forever.

 Demerit Points for Drivers with a Class 5 License

 For drivers with a Class 5 license, license suspension will occur once 15 demerits have been accumulated over a two (2) year period.
 At eight (8) demerits, a written notice will be mailed to the driver as fair warning.

 Demerit Points for Drivers with a Class 7 License (GDL)

 For Class 7, or GDL-licensed drivers, a license suspension will occur once eight (8) demerits have been accumulated, and a written notice will be mailed to the driver once they have accumulated four (4) demerits.